2. Setting up Fastly IO

 NOTE: We've made some changes you should know about.
 Specifically, we've:

-Once you've started the Fastly IO trial, you have the choice of when to enable it for a particular service.
+Once you've enabled Fastly IO for your account, you have the choice of when to enable it for a particular service.

 Enabling Fastly IO on a specific service